raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 ...
 ```

 The function `render_template()` turns templates in your `templates` folder into HTML that can be sent to the client.
-For simple templates like `hello.html`, this method won't do more than just copy it into one big unicode string.

 Now for our `/` route, we'll return the string that is created by calling `render_template()` on the name of the template file.